Optimal transport and control of an active particle near a plane wall: Towards-wall protocols and heatmaps

 \section{Towards-wall protocols and heatmaps}

 The optimal protocols and work heatmaps for towards-wall transport are presented here to complement the away-wall results of Section~\ref{sec:results}.
-In Fig.~\ref{fig:protocol_grid_towards} we show the optimal trap protocols over the $5 \times 3$ parameter grid, and in Fig.~\ref{fig:heatmaps_towards} we show the corresponding work heatmaps.
-Comparing the two grids, the towards protocols deviate less from the bulk Seifert prediction than the away protocols at the same $H_0$, consistent with the symmetry breaking discussed in Section~\ref{sec:symmetry}: the particle starts far from the wall where the bulk solution is nearly optimal, and corrections accumulate only in the final phase as the wall is approached.
-The percentage work savings relative to the bulk protocol are correspondingly smaller across the full parameter space, and the $\alpha$-dependence is reversed: pushers ($\alpha < 0$) are now assisted during towards transport while pullers ($\alpha > 0$) face additional resistance.
-This direction-reversal of the activity effect, together with the protocol-shape asymmetry, completes the characterisation of the broken time-reversal symmetry.
+In Fig.~\ref{fig:protocol_grid_towards} we show the optimal trap protocols over the $4 \times 3$ parameter grid, and in Fig.~\ref{fig:heatmaps_towards} we show the corresponding work heatmaps.
+Comparing the two grids, the towards protocols deviate less from the bulk Schmiedl--Seifert prediction than the away protocols at the same $H_0$, consistent with the symmetry breaking discussed in Section~\ref{sec:symmetry}: the particle starts far from the wall where the bulk solution is nearly optimal, and corrections accumulate only in the final phase as the wall is approached.
+The percentage work savings relative to the bulk protocol are correspondingly smaller across the full parameter space, and the $\alpha$-dependence is reversed: pullers ($\alpha > 0$) are now assisted during towards transport while pushers ($\alpha < 0$) face additional resistance.

+For the towards journey, the particle starts where the Schmiedl--Seifert protocol is nearly optimal, and corrections accumulate only in the final phase as the wall is approached.
+See Fig.~\ref{fig:protocol_grid_towards} for towards wall transport protocols.
+For activity, the $\alpha$-dependence is reversed for towards transport: pullers ($\alpha > 0$) are now assisted during towards transport while pushers ($\alpha < 0$) face additional resistance.
+This direction-reversal of the activity effect, together with the protocol-shape asymmetry, completes the characterization of the broken time-reversal symmetry.
+The optimized protocols deviate less from the bulk prediction at the same $H_0$, and the heatmap shows correspondingly lower absolute work.